 Transparency and IATI

 In this section you will find information and support for assessing and improving the transparency of your organisation, both through the International Aid Transparency Initiative (IATI) and other transparency initiatives.
-For more frequent updates and to find out about consultations and events, join our IATI and transparency groups on My Bond.
+For more frequent updates and to find out about consultations and events, join our IATI and transparency working group.

 We support NGOs to get better at transparency

 Bond has been working with UK NGOs on getting better at transparency since 2013.
 We have developed a new service - the Transparency Review - which helps development organisations benchmark and improve their organisational transparency.
-We have also set up a members-led transparency working group which meets quarterly and is online on My Bond.
+We have also set up a members-led transparency working group which meets quarterly and is online, click here for more information.
 We help members to respond to consultations by regulators and funders on increasing reporting and transparency requirements, including those by DFID, the Charity Commission and the Cabinet Office.

 There are real, practical benefits to increasing transparency within your organisation.